Grimethorpe

 Grimethorpe is a village in the metropolitan borough of Barnsley in South Yorkshire, England.
 As of the 2011 census it has a population of 4,672.
-Grimethorpe is located in the eastern Barnsley, and until the local government reorganisation of 1974, it was part of the Hemsworth district and constituency.
-The village is part of the North East ward of Barnsley MBC.
+Grimethorpe is located in eastern Barnsley, and until the local government reorganisation of 1974, it was part of the Hemsworth district and constituency.
+The village is part of the North East ward of Barnsley Metropolitan Borough Council.

 For much of the 20th century Grimethorpe's economy was rooted in coal mining.
-Since the 1984–85 miners' strike, the downscaling of UK coal mining accelerated and international cheap open-cast mining provoked closure of its colliery in May 1993.
-In 1994 it was regarded as the poorest village in Europe.
+Since the 1984–85 miners' strike, the downscaling of UK coal mining greatly accelerated and international cheap open-cast mining provoked closure of its colliery in May 1993.
+In 1994 it was regarded as the poorest village in Britain.

-There are roads linking the village to some of the country's biggest arteries, and the village is home to approximately 50 businesses, including the online fashion retailer ASOS.
+There are roads linking the village to some of the country's biggest arteries, and the village is home to approximately 51 businesses, including the online fashion retailer ASOS.